 Simons Postdoctoral Fellowship in the Theory of Computing for Science

-Applications for this position closed December 15, 2013
+Applications for this position will be open shortly

 Computing Sciences at Berkeley Lab delivers world-class resources in computation and networking for the nation, and co-locates leading Computer Science and Applied Mathematics research and development with these two capabilities.
 The Computing Sciences Area research and development portfolio is broadly focused on addressing: the challenges of low-power computing, necessary to build the next generation computing systems; realizing the opportunities in the increasing richness and availability of scientific data; and extending the power of computational modeling and simulation to new fields of scientific inquiry.

 The National Energy Research Scientific Computing (NERSC) Division deploys leading-edge computational and data resources for over 4,700 users, including over 500 across all UC campuses, from a broad range of disciplines.
 As a result of this support for science, NERSC users published 1,900 research papers in 2012.

 The Scientific Networking Division is the home of the Energy Sciences Network (ESnet) — the high-speed, nationwide network interconnecting all DOE Labs, sites and facilities.
 ESnet is one of the fastest networks in the world, and in terms of the amount of traffic carried, is currently growing at twice the rate of the commercial Internet.
 As more and more big scientific instruments, such as telescopes, light sources, etc., rely on networks, such as ESnet, to connect them to supercomputers and data-analysis facilities around the world, and accelerate discovery for the users of these instruments.